cagross/react-specials/README.md

 ## <img src="images-readme/sp-cyclic-cron.jpg" alt="Screenshot of cyclic dashboard's cron tab." title = "cyclic dashboard's cron tab."/>

-After, your notifiction system should automatically run once a week at midnight UTC.
+After, your notification system should automatically run once a week at midnight UTC.

 Other app hosting services may offer similar scheduling features.
+For example, if you deploy your app to Heroku, they have a [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) feature which can execute custom code on a set schedule. -->

+Since new circulars are released once a week, the logical schedule for the notify component is to run it once a week.
+But you are free to run it with any frequentcy you desire.
+The following section can help you setup the notify component to automatically run on a set schedule.

+The simplest/easiest way to ensure the notify component runs automatically is to find a hosting platform which has a feature to automatically run the notify component on a set schedule.
 For example, if you deploy your app to Heroku, they have a [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) feature which can execute custom code on a set schedule.

 _Note: In its current state, the notify system fetches weekly specials from one specific grocery store: a Giant Food grocery store in Falls Church, VA, USA._